Hampton Designer Showhouse 2020

 Mudroom by Greg McKenzie Designs

-To create a “chic mud room for laundry”, Greg McKenzie outfitted the utilitarian space with an LG washer and dryer through Plesser’s Luxury Appliances and a Kohler faucet and sink.
+To create a “chic mud room for laundry”, Greg McKenzie outfitted the utilitarian space with an LG washer and dryer through Plesser’s Luxury Appliances, a Kohler faucet and sink and Caesarstone US countertops over the washer and dryer.
 Thanks to smart organizational solutions by Ciuffo Cabinetry, the area also doubles as the home’s “command central.”

 Rear Terrace by Elizabeth Dow Home